How phone numbers changed through the 20th Century in the UK

 In the middle of the 20th century, only telephones in the wider areas of London, Birmingham, Edinburgh - and from the early 1950s onwards - Glasgow, Liverpool and Manchester had letters on their dials.
 Elsewhere, even the automatic telephones just had numbers.
 When dialling a city number from a rural area you still had to go through the operator by dialling O.

-Directories of the heads of households on STD were supplied free of charge to those households and to public phone boxes.
-These were huge tomes, even though the print was tiny and the paper flimsy.
+There were telephone directories of subscribers' telephone numbers.
+They were supplied free of charge to those households with phones and to public phone boxes.
+They were huge tomes, even though the print was tiny and the paper flimsy.
 A single book was out of the question because there were so many telephone numbers.
 So the directories came in several books.
 I remember that the first one was A-D by surname of the head of the household, but I can't remember the others.
-Inside, heads of household contributors were listed by their surname and the initial of their given name(s) followed with their address and telephone number.
+Inside, heads of households were listed by their surname and the initial of their given name followed with their address and telephone number.
 (Subscribers could choose not to be included for the sake of privacy, i.e. to be ex-directory.)

 A separate directory with a yellow cover gave business telephone numbers.
 Everyone called it the 'Yellow Pages'.

 Telephone directories didn't last long in telephone boxes as people took them for various reasons, but there was a display of area codes mounted on the wall of each box.
-One is shown in the next photo.
+One is shown in the following photo.
 It enlarges to a legible size on tap/click, but there is also a transcription below.